 In a 2010 interview, she discussed her fiction with Maya Jaggi of The Guardian:

 I don’t understand how any good art could fail to be political.
 Good fiction creates empathy.
 A novel takes you somewhere and asks you to look through the eyes of another person… the creation of empathy necessarily influences how you’ll behave to other people.
 It is… a powerful craft…

 Kingsolver has plied this power to create indelible characters and stories that draw the reader into their saga and circumstances.

 One seminal moment, in the direction of Kingsolver’s thematic focus, came when she moved with her first husband, Joe Hoffmann, to a small cabin in the desert outside Tucson, Arizona; where they became active in organizations investigating human-rights violations and supporting Latin American refugees seeking asylum.
 She later wrote of the experience:

 I had come to the Southwest expecting cactus, wide open spaces, and adventure.
 I found, instead, another whole America… this desert that burned with raw beauty had a great fence built across it, attempting to divide north from south.
 I’d stumbled upon a borderland where people perished of heat by day and cold hostility by night.

-This set the course for her social and political activism.
-Since then, Kingsolver has been deeply involved with disparate parts of what she calls “other whole Americas.”
+This set the course for her activism, not only in human rights, but in other political issues.
+Since then, Kingsolver has been deeply involved with disparate parts of America.

-Barbara Kingsolver says of her writing process: “I tend to wake up very early… I always wake with sentences pouring into my head.
-So getting to my desk every day feels like a long emergency… people often ask how I discipline myself to write… For me, the discipline is turning off the computer and leaving my desk to do something else.”
+Barbara Kingsolver says of her writing process: “I tend to wake up very early.
+Too early… I always wake with sentences pouring into my head.
+So getting to my desk every day feels like a long emergency.
+It’s a funny thing: people often ask how I discipline myself to write.
+I can’t begin to understand the question.
+For me, the discipline is turning off the computer and leaving my desk to do something else.”